Atollye/devman/bitly_links/README.md

 2. Register at https://bitly.com and get personal token (*Settings > API > Generate token*)

-3. Set environment token variable
+3. Set environment token variable.

 To do so, execute
 `export BITLY_TOKEN='[your token from bitly]'` before you run the script